twoodhouse/coup-sim/README.md

 - Use the "console" strategy to play 1 on 1 with your strategy for functional testing.
 It is just a strategy which polls the command line for all its actions.
 - Check out the log.go file for how to parse JSON log files
+- Strategies are passed by value in the controller, so you should implement each decision as independent of all others it may have previously made.
+Use data from the log if you want to consider past actions.